 Actually, this phenomenon has a fascinating physical explanation, which however is evident only to someone who is thoroughly familiar with the technology and the procedures of an Apollo mission.

 Before exiting the Lunar Module to walk on the Moon, the astronauts had to depressurize the LM cabin by venting its air into the vacuum of space, using a valve located on the hatch.
 This air was therefore vented outside in the general direction of the flag, which after the first EVA was located approximately in front of the hatch.

 This venting produced a cloud of gas which expanded rapidly, since in vacuum there was nothing to slow it or contain it, and therefore impinged on the flag, moving it.

 The flag’s movement was not hindered by any air resistance (since it was in vacuum), and therefore even a tiny difference in pressure between one side and the other was enough to move it.

 There’s also another counterintuitive phenomenon to be considered.
 Before leaving the Moon, the astronauts briefly test-fired the small rocket motors used for maneuvering.
 These motors were located in clusters in the upper part of the LM.
 These test firings, termed RCS hot-fire checks, were documented in the procedures and recorded on the onboard tapes.
-For Apollo 14, they can be found in this checklist on page 8-6 and in this section of the mission transcripts at 149:49:50).
+For Apollo 14, they can be found in the Apollo 14 Lunar Surface Checklist on page 8-6 and in the Return to Orbit section of the Apollo 14 Lunar Surface Journal at 149:49:50.